About Melbourne Writers’ Theatre

 Company Manager

 Clare began her career as an advertising copywriter before working as a storyliner and scriptwriter for the TV soap “Neighbours”.
 She was Executive Director of the Fellowship of Australian Writers for over a decade.
-Clare has an Honours degree in Literature, is studying a Master of Theatre and Performance and in April 2022 completed a peer mentorship with Theatre Network Australia’s ‘Creating Out Loud’ program.
-She is the recipient of an Angus & Robertson Fiction Prize, an Asialink Literature Fellowship, an Ian Reed mentorship, a Varuna residency, a Playworks Script Award and a Malcolm Robertson Foundation grant.
+Clare has an Honours degree in Literature, is completing a Master of Theatre and Performance and is an AWARD School graduate.
+She is the recipient of an Angus & Robertson Fiction Prize, Asialink Literature Fellowship, Ian Reed mentorship, Varuna residency and Malcolm Robertson Foundation grant.

 Resident Director